Showit vs Squarespace vs WordPress – Best Photography Website Builder

 Site Speed: Showit vs Squarespace vs WordPress

 Site speed is important for a few reasons.
 People have really short attention spans, so if your website takes more than 3 seconds to load, you’re likely losing a lot of potential clients.
 Site speed is also a large factor in SEO performance.
 Google favors sites that provide a good user experience, and site speed is part of that.

 How fast your website loads will depend on a lot of factors.
 I’d actually say that Showit and WordPress are just about tied for this one, but because WordPress offers more backend control, you have more control over your site speed as well.
-Elementor can get bulky if you aren’t careful, which slows down your site.
-However, you have a ton of control when it comes to optimizing a WordPress site.
+Kadence is the best option for building a site because it’s known for its lightweight design and site speeds.

 Your host will affect site speed a lot, so do your research before choosing one!
 Cloudways is definitely the best host – I used to use Bluehost, but eventually, my site became much too slow to handle the traffic I was getting.
 If you’re on a tight budget, Bluehost can be a good place to start, but you will likely need to switch as your business grows.
 Luckily, Cloudways makes the switch easy with a plugin – and you can get $15 off!